jaxon-php/jaxon-website/pages/05.examples/01.simple/01.hello/page.en.md

 menu: Hello World Function
 template: jaxon
 cache_enable: false
-description: This example shows how to export a function with Jaxon.
 ---

+This example shows how to export a function with Jaxon.

 #### How it works